lucas874/swarm-composition-artifact/README.md

 * Reusable show how to uncomment something to make it fail or not being a proper implementation.
 And how to implement something.
 * Mount things, have a look at https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/jolie/lemma2jolie build script.
 * Clearer output: Say everything ok or something went wrong please send logfile to us.
 Both log and long experiment
-* Consider not using cargo test for subscription size things
+* Consider not using cargo test for subscription size things.
+THINK it's fine.
+Just redirect and monitor as now.
 * Write a proper readme.
 Explaining things like how to change examples etc.
 * Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
 * checkmarks etc.
+* Remove progress prints in rust code